Kayli/logspub/religions/religions.md

 - forms 610-670 ce
   - sacred cities: mecca, medina, jerusalim
   - masjid al-haram (great mosque of mecca)
+    - kaaba, kabba or kabah: black-gold-white cube building in mecca (city)
     - hijr al-aswad (the black stone)
-      - presumably a meteorite
-      - located in kabba (black-gold-white cube building) in mecca (city)
+      - presumably a meteorite, located in kaaba
     - some areas in the grand mosque, including the central area around the kaaba, are reserved for men only
   - caliphate or khilāfah (arabic pronunciation: [xi'laːfah])
     - is an institution or public office governing a territory under islamic rule